-- b) Concerning the QMS, the management representative holds regular meetings with all the staff, aiming to communicate the importance of the system and the requirements given by the treaty and its rules as external documents along with the requirements given by the standard and the proper way to fulfill these requirements. - 21.08 Indicate how and when top management of the Authority or delegated officers: - (a) conducts management reviews and ensures the availability of appropriate resources; - (b) reviews quality objectives; and - (c) ensures that the quality objectives are communicated and understood throughout the respective Authority.
+b) Concerning the QMS, the management representative holds regular meetings with all the staff, aiming to communicate the importance of the system and the requirements given by the treaty and its rules as external documents along with the requirements given by the standard and the proper way to fulfill these requirements.

+21.08 Indicate how and when top management of the Authority or delegated officers:

+- (a) conducts management reviews and ensures the availability of appropriate resources; - (b) reviews quality objectives; and - (c) ensures that the quality objectives are communicated and understood throughout the respective Authority.

-Aiming to fulfill the Strategic Priorities for 2013-2015, INAPI has a strategic plan, which was communicated to the different units as part of the institutional alignment plan.
+Aiming to fulfill the Strategic Priorities for 2016-2018, INAPI has a strategic plan, which was communicated to the different units as part of the institutional alignment plan.
 INAPI's Quality Policy defines the commitments that were taken in order to grant a quality service.
-Therefore, after the implementation of the Quality Management Committee (QMC) and the approval of the Quality Policy, INAPI worked on the definition of its specific quality objectives for each business area, where the Patents Division developed the first quality objectives for the ISA activities and an annual review of them will be performed from 2015.
+Therefore, after the implementation of the Quality Management Committee (QMC) and the approval of the Quality Policy, INAPI worked on the definition of its specific quality objectives for each business area, where the Patents Division developed the first quality objectives for the ISA activities and an annual review of them will be performed from 2015 has been performed since 2015.
+This new strategic plan includes the initiative of assessing the factibility of including the ISA/IPEA processes within the ISO certification and the readecuation readjustment to the standard ISO 9001:2015.